Shikha954/Note_taking_Application/README.md

 # notes-maker

 This is a simple Notes Maker App built with React.
 It allows users to add and delete notes.

-##description
-Certainly!
-Here's a description you can use for your project:

 ## Project Description